oblionC/oblionC.github.io/_photography/photography8.md

 ---
 name: photography 8
 image: /assets/images/photography/photosssspng-34.png
-description: This experimental Devanagari display typeface explores the dynamic interplay of gradients and colours, pushing the boundaries of traditional letterforms.
+description: The curve of the light in this photograph effortlessly steals the breath away.
 layout: post
 year: 2023
 ---